Watch: Sheikh Hamdan leads sea of runners as paragliders kick off Dubai Run 2024

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister and Minister of Defence of the UAE, and Chairman of the Executive Council of Dubai, became a part of the thronging crowds that covered the road in foot traffic, instead of the usual rows of vehicles.

-A sea of enthusiastic participants, many of whom wore green, was joined by Sheikh Hamdan, known affectionately as Fazza, dressed in a dark blue shirt and donning the blue registration number 003, as they tackled the 10km route.
+The sea of enthusiastic participants, many of whom wore green, ran alongside Sheikh Hamdan, known affectionately as Fazza, dressed in a dark blue shirt and donning the blue registration number 003, as they tackled the 10km route.

 The event once again highlighted Dubai's status as one of the fittest cities in the world, drawing runners from all corners of the city and beyond.